Ninjadini/njconsole/docs/index.md

     - 📱 App, device, and system info viewer
 - 🧱 Modular design — plug in your own modules and panels
 - 🧾 Source — Full C# code included
-- 📘 Documentation provided for all public-facing APIs — includes C# XML comments and a Getting Started guide.
-Web documentation with latest tips and tricks also avaviable
+- 📚 Documentation provided for all public-facing APIs — includes C# XML comments and a Getting Started guide.
+Web documentation with latest tips and tricks also available

 ---

 ## 📚 Documentation Topics